 N-Acetylglucosamine (GlcNAc) residues O-linked via a β-glycosidic linkage to serine and threonine residues of nuclear and cytoplasmic proteins (O-GlcNAc) is a conserved protein modification found in all multicellular eukaryotes.
 This reversible modification is regulated by two enzymes.
 O-GlcNAc transferase (OGT) acts to install O-GlcNAc whereas O-GlcNAcase (OGA) acts to remove this modification from proteins.
 The protein tau, which is centrally involved in the progression of Alzheimer’s Disease (AD), has been shown to be O-GlcNAc modified in humans and the brains of AD patients appear to have lower levels of this modification.
 Notably, abnormally hyperphosphorylated tau which clumped together to form neurofibrillary tangles in AD patients bear no O-GlcNAc.
 Alectos pioneered the development of potent and selective OGA inhibitors that are highly active in brain and showed inhibition of this enzyme target was well tolerated in preclinical models.
-Pharmacological blockade of OGA in multiple mouse AD models robustly increases global brain and tau O-GlcNAc levels, leading to reduced levels of hyperphosphorylated tau, decreased neurofibrillary tangles, and reduced neurodegeneration.
-In addition, it has also been shown that ɑ-synuclein protein, which is involved in progression of Parkinson’s disease (PD) is also O-GlcNAc modified.
-In mouse models of PD, OGA inhibition leads to reduced levels of ɑ-synuclein aggregates in brain, as well as reduced neurodegeneration.
-Alectos is developing novel OGA inhibitors as a disease-modifying strategy for AD, PD, progressive supranuclear palsy, and related neurodegenerative diseases.
+Pharmacological blockade of OGA in mouse tauopathy models robustly increases global brain and tau O-GlcNAc levels, leading to reduced levels of hyperphosphorylated tau, decreased neurofibrillary tangles, and reduced neurodegeneration.
+Alectos has partnered with Merck to develop OGA modulators as a disease modifying strategy for AD, Progressive Supranuclear Palsy, and related tauopathies.